 Topical treatments

-These treatments may reduce or improve the appearance of scar tissue that has formed or prevent it from worsening.
+These treatments may help reduce the appearance of scar tissue that has formed or prevent it from worsening.

 Sunscreen

 Sunscreen, especially mineral-based sunscreen, is recommended for all scars.
-Consistently using sunscreen with an SPF of at least 30 protects against scar discoloration that can result from sun exposure.
+Consistently using sunscreen with an SPF of at least 30 helps protect against scar discoloration that can result from sun exposure.

-Sunscreen can also prevent psoriasis symptoms from worsening due to excessive sun exposure.
+Sunscreen can also help prevent psoriasis symptoms from worsening due to excessive sun exposure.

 However, exposure to the sun might also decrease flares.
-Some people with psoriasis benefit from limiting or controlling their sun exposure.
-Speak with a doctor about how much and what type of exposure is suitable.
+Some people with psoriasis benefit from limiting or managing their exposure to the sun.
+A person can speak with a doctor about how much and what type of exposure they need.

 Silicone gel

-Silicone gel or silicone gel sheets are often used to flatten or soften thick, raised scars during the healing process.
-These are available over the counter and are generally applied over the affected area daily.
+Silicone gel or silicone gel sheets often flatten or soften thick, raised scars during the healing process.
+These are available over the counter and people can typically apply them to the affected area daily.

-More research is needed to understand exactly how they work for scar healing.
+That said, experts need to conduct more research to understand exactly how they work for scar healing.

-People using silicone sheets for psoriasis scars should be careful to make sure any adhesive bandages do not rip off and irritate the skin, which could cause a flare.
+People using silicone sheets for psoriasis scars should take care to make sure any adhesive bandages do not rip off and irritate the skin, which could cause a flare.

 Tretinoin cream

-A doctor may prescribe tretinoin to reduce the scarring.
-Retinoids such as tazarotene may also help.
+A doctor may prescribe a medication called tretinoin to reduce scarring.
+A type of chemical called retinoids, such as tazarotene, may also help.
 The main aim of these medications is not to treat scarring.
 However, a doctor may prescribe them off-label for this purpose.

 Dermabrasion

 Dermabrasion can help with scarring that remains after a flare.
-However, skin injury can trigger psoriasis symptoms, and doctors do not often recommend this treatment for people with psoriasis.
+However, skin injuries can trigger psoriasis symptoms, and doctors do not often recommend this treatment for people with psoriasis.

-The best way to prevent scarring is to minimize flares, prevent breaks in the skin, and avoid infections in the affected areas whenever possible.
+The best way to help prevent scarring is to take steps to minimize flares, prevent breaks in the skin, and avoid infections in affected areas whenever possible.

 There are also some treatment options to help with prevention.